Bobby Leopold

-Bobby Leopold (born October 18, 1957) is an American former professional football player who was a linebacker in the National Football League (NFL).
+Leroy Joseph "Bobby" Leopold Jr. (born October 18, 1957) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played in the NFL for the San Francisco 49ers from 1980 to 1983 and for the Green Bay Packers in 1986.
 He has also played with the New Jersey Generals of the USFL.